 Our temporary visiting hours will be Thursday–Sunday, 11am–4pm.
 We continue to follow Ministry of Health advice and guidelines around physical distancing, hygiene, visitor numbers, and contact tracing.
 Click here for more information.

-Working across performance, photography, and video, Pati Solomona Tyrell and Christian Thompson both channel historical spirits through masquerade.
+Working across performance, photography, and video, Pati Solomona Tyrell and Christian Thompson channel historical spirits and consequences through masquerade.

-Oracles also includes the Fafswag Interactive Film (2018), made by Taika Waititi’s production company Piki.
-It takes the form of a video game.
-You can choose two of five dancers, pick an Auckland location, and witnesses their vogue battle.
-When you pick your winner, a short documentary about them is played.
+Oracles also includes the Fafswag: The Interactive Documentary (2018), made with Taika Waititi’s production company Piki.
+Interweaving fantasy and reality, it takes the form of a video game, where you can pick an Auckland location, choose two dancers, and witness their vogue battle.
+After you pick your winner, a short documentary on them is played.

-Thompson is of Aboriginal Bidjara and European heritage.
-His work—which he describes as 'auto-ethnography' and ‘spiritual repatriation’.
-His photos show him framed and ornamented with suggestive allegorical and talismanic objects reflecting his complex background: native flora, rocks, crystals, candles, model ship, flag jacket, a map...
-His suggestive, obscure allegories are ambiguous.
-Are his accoutrements and attributes expressing him, swamping him, subsuming him, or becoming him?
+Melbourne artist Christian Thompson is of Aboriginal Bidjara and European heritage.
+He describes his work as 'auto-ethnography' and ‘spiritual repatriation’.
+His photos show him framed and ornamented with suggestive allegorical and talismanic objects reflecting his complex background: native flora, rocks and crystals, candles, model ship, map.
+Are these accoutrements and attributes expressing him or erasing him, subsuming him or becoming him?
 Although he features in much of his work, he resists calling it self portraiture, which, he says, would imply 'that it's about capturing some element of my own self-representation, and that's not really the case … It's more that I'm an armature to build ideas on top of’.

-Oracles also features Thompson's haunting three-screen video installation, Berceuse (2017), whose French title means lullaby.
-In it, Thompson sings in his native language, Bidjara, which is now considered extinct.
+Oracles also includes Thompson's haunting three-screen video installation, Berceuse (2017), whose French title means lullaby.
+The artist sings in his native language, Bidjara, which is now considered extinct.
 Thompson says he wants people to ‘experience the innate lyricism of language’.